plfstr/plfstr.github.io/about.md

 description: Paul Fosters portfolio of web design work.
 I have nearly 4 years commercial front-end web design experience for some well known brands.
 ---

-I'm Paul Foster, web designer front-end and developer, this is a collection of my web career work.
-If you have not already, take a look through [my portfolio](/work/) of web design work.
+I'm Paul Foster, web designer and front-end developer.
+This is a collection of my [web career work](/work/), read on for an overview.
 See [my blog](/blog/) for my latest side projects, apps and updates.

 ## Work Overview